jiamingluuu/notes/database/cmu/03-DatabaseStorage.md

 ### Log-Structured Storage
 As the application makes changes to the database, the DBMS appends log records to the end of the file without checking previous log records.

-Write and delete operation is simply appends the log with a key/value pair.
+- Write and delete operation is simply appends the log with a key/value pair.
+- To read a tuple with a given id,the DBMS finds the newest log record corresponding to that id, where we maintain an index that maps a tuple id to the newest log record.

+DBMS regularly compact pages to reduce wasted space.
+There are two was of doing
+it:
+- *Universal Compaction*: Select two adjacent sorted log file, and perform a merge-sort-like compaction process.
+- *Level Compaction*: Maintains different "levels" of log-structured files, once the file size expands to a certain size, promotes it to a higher level by merging with a file that is in the same level.

+Downside:
+- Write-amplification: for a single write, we may perform multiple disk rw.
+- Compaction is expensive.

 ## Index-Organized Storage
+DBMS stores a table's tuples as the value of an index data structure.

 ## Data Representation